 She explains that when the arrector pili muscle flexes, it can block a bit of pore’s opening.
 If the muscle does not contract from splashing cold water, however, there is no change to the pore’s size.

 Bottom line?
-If you want to splash cold water on your face at the end of your skincare routine, it won’t hurt, but it also probably won’t help.
+If you want to splash cold water on your face at the end of your skincare routine, it won’t hurt, but it also probably won’t help in the pore department.